lenin-24/Dhaka-University/808/Python Encrytion Codes.md

 > 💡 The `:memory:` database is temporary and vanishes when the connection closes — useful for testing, not for persistent storage.

-## Create a new Student table with fields: id, name, roll, password, salt.
+## <font color="#28a745">Create a new Student table with fields: id, name, roll, password, salt.
 Take name, roll, and password as input from the console.
-Then hash the password after adding salt, save the hashed password and salt.
+Then hash the password after adding salt, save the hashed password and salt.</font>

 # Secure Student Registration with Salted Password Hashing